-19.2 Open voting/Te pōti tuwhera
+19.2 Open voting/ Te pōti tuwhera

-An act or question coming before the local authority must be done or decided by open voting.
+An act or question coming before the community board must be done or decided by open voting.

-19.3 Chairperson has a casting vote/Kei te ūpoko te pōti whakatau
+19.3 Chairperson has a casting vote/ Kei te ūpoko te pōti whakatau

-The Mayor, Chairperson, or any other person presiding at a meeting, has a deliberative vote and, in the case of an equality of votes, has a casting vote.
+The chairperson, or any other person presiding at a meeting, has a deliberative vote and, in the case of an equality of votes, has a casting vote.

-19.4 Method of voting/Te tikanga pōti
+19.4 Method of voting/ Te tikanga pōti